Laboratory introduction

 • Rules and regulations from the work environment committee (i.e. "Rules and information regarding fieldwork, work in the laboratories and electronic/metal-shops", "Working alone", "Working with HF-acid" and "Pregnant and breastfeeding women").

-Lab user signs for receiving the above information.
+The lab user signs for receiving the above information.
 All new lab users are registrated and will recieve mails with information regarding planned maintenance and errors on equipment or infrastructure in the laboratory.
+You also gain access to reserve labs and equipment in the online booking file.

 Further instructions must be carried out by a laboratory technologist or other member of our technical staff regarding the specific work process.